EficodeDemoOrg/copilot-php/.github-copilot-exercises/vscode/github_copilot_exercises.md

    - Notice how descriptive comments lead to better suggestions

 3. **Experiment with Function Names**
-   - Start typing `public function formatCreated` and see what Copilot suggests
+   - Start typing `public function formatCreatedAt` and see what Copilot suggests
-   - Try `public function isComplete` and observe the different suggestion
+   - Try `public function isCompleted` and observe the different suggestion
+   - Experiment with `public function toArray` for JSON serialization

 **Learning Goal:** Understand how Copilot uses context and comments to generate relevant code suggestions.